normai/purpleterms/README.md

 - Input prompt (by dynamically created CSS rules)

-I have stirred the code violently but kept it fully **backward-compatible**.
+I have stirred the code violently but kept it **backward-compatible**.
  Just replace your old by the new [`terminal.js`](./terminal.js) or by [`terminal.min.js`](./terminal.min.js) — Bingo (hopefully).

-The project got a bit inflated with files for infrastructure.
+The project got a bit inflated with files.
 Don't let this distract you.
-All that matters and all you need, is one single file: **`terminal.js`**!
+ All that matters and all you need, is one single file: `terminal.js`.

 <a name="usage"></a>
 ## Usage